elifesciences-publications/SPT_LocAndTrack/README.md

 we will describe the code in a little bit of detail and then a brief guide to how to use it.

+# Multiple-Target Tracing algorithm
+The code uses the Multiple-Target Tracing (MTT) algorithm (see below for reference to the key paper).
+Before using it, please read that paper in detail to understand how it works and the function of each parameter.

+# Example guide - how to run the code on nd2 files
+**Warning: this code uses BioFormats to read `nd2` files.
+Some versions of BioFormats are incompatible with some Nikon `nd2` versions.
+When this happens, BioFormats will mess-up, re-scale and otherwise corrupt the `nd2` file, with catastrophic results.
+Please verify that your `nd2` file version is compatible with this version of BioFormats after loading in a file.
+There is also a version of the code in this repository that reads TIFF files instead, `SerialProcess_fastSPT_JF549_TIFF.m`.**

 ## Acknowledgements
 The code implements the MTT algorithm.
 Please read and cite the published paper: